wkhademi/YOLOv3/README.md

 By running this command the original images and annotations of the COCO dataset will be parsed and processed so that the images are resized to 416x416 and a file is created containing the image names, bounding box coordinates, and categories of the bounding boxes.

 *Note:* Data only needs to be preprocessed one time.
-It is advised to run this command as soon as the images and annotations of the COCO data have first been installed.
+It is advised to run this command as soon as the images and annotations of the COCO data have first been downloaded.

 ## Pre-Trained Weights
 Pre-trained weights for the YOLOv3 model can be downloaded from the [YOLO Website](https://pjreddie.com/darknet/yolo/).